canvas-gm/mordor/README.md

 ## Roadmap

 ### Major
-- Store Servers and Projects on the Disk (avoid memory usage).
+- [Issue](https://github.com/canvas-gm/mordor/issues/2) Store Servers and Projects on the Disk (avoid memory usage).
-- Work on authentication by sending an email with a token!
+- [Issue](https://github.com/canvas-gm/mordor/issues/3) Work on authentication by sending an email with a token!
-- Work on SSL support for both socket and http server.
-(Need to be secure to work as a Authorization Server).
-- Add complete tests set.
+- Add at least 70% test coverage.

 ### Minor
 - Allow more settings to be registered for a Server.
 - Allow to filter on getProjects socket command.
+- Work on SSL support for both socket and http server.
+(Need to be secure to work as a Authorization Server).

+## Technical fact
-- Complete JSDoc documentation
+- JSDoc documentation have to be completed.
+- [Issue](https://github.com/canvas-gm/mordor/issues/1) TypeScript definition is not working as expected.